 - 16. The Head of School, in consultation with the staff, will undertake systematic monitoring and conduct regular reviews of the positive behaviour policy and procedures in order to evaluate them to ensure that the operation is effective, fair and consistent.
 The Head of School will keep the Local Governing Body informed. - 17.
-The Q3 Academies Trust will regularly review this policy and associated procedures, to ensure its continuing appropriateness and effectiveness.
-The review will take place in consultation with the Head of School, staff and parents. - 18.
+Q3 Academies will regularly review this policy and associated procedures, to ensure its continuing appropriateness and effectiveness.
+The review will take place in consultation with the Head of School, staff, and parents/carers. - 18.
 The outcome of the review will be communicated to all those involved, as appropriate.